 Take a look at our guide to visiting Český Krumlov in the winter.

 Psst: Looking for more tips on visiting Europe in the winter?
-Check out our other wintry European guides:
+Browse Travel Notes & Beyond’s list of cities to visit in Europe in December, or check out our other wintry European travel guides:

 - 14 Reasons to Escape from Prague to Český Krumlov this Winter